 Skiing and snowboarding can be fun and exhilarating, but injuries do happen.
 Many skiers and snowboarders get hurt simply by accident, but others get hurt because of someone else's actions.
 This article will address injuries caused by collisions with another skier or snowboarder.
-For information about claims against a ski area, see Ski Resort Liability for Personal Injury.

 How can you prove that another skier or snowboarder was negligent?
 A good place to start is with the Skier Responsibility Code, which is a short set of simple guidelines created by the ski industry to promote safe skiing.
 Ski areas post the Code just about everywhere, on the chairlifts, on the lift tickets, and even on the napkins in the ski area's cafeteria.
 Some of the most relevant guidelines are: